NHS-digital-website/scraping_digital_site/README.md

 This python code uses the python library scrapy, docs are here - [https://doc.scrapy.org/en/latest/](https://doc.scrapy.org/en/latest/)

-To run the scraping algorithm, navigate to ../digital_scraper and run the following command.
+To run the scraping algorithm on the whole site, navigate to ../digital_scraper and run the following command.
 This will save the data to the csv `csv_name.csv`.

     $ scrapy crawl digital_scraper -o csv_name.csv -t csv